russellallen/self/docs/handbook/native.rst

 Native Modules
 --------------

-The customary way to package native code is to create a object which delegates to ``native support nativeModuleParent``, and which has at least a single parent slot ``currentPlatform``, and a single slot ``adjustToPlatform``, which the VM will call at starup, and has the responsibility of ensuring that currentPlatform delegates to an appropriate platform specific object.
+The customary way to package native code is to create a object which delegates to ``native support nativeModuleParent``, and which has at least a single assignable slot ``currentPlatform``, and a single method ``adjustToPlatform``, which the VM will call at startup, and has the responsibility of ensuring that currentPlatform points to an appropriate platform specific object.
+It is also customary to put a wrapper object around this ensemble, with publicly accessible methods.
 See ``native example``.

 FFI
 ---